DUNE-DAQ/docs/docs/packages/iomanager/README.md

 * `IOManager::get_sender<DataType>(std::string uid)` and `IOManager::get_receiver<DataType>(std::string uid)` should be used to get Sender and Receiver objects connected to the appropriate connections.
 Note that `ConnectionId` objects are not required, as they will be constructed from the provided DataType and uid arguments.

 * Subscribers interested in multiple connections for a single DataType should use a Regular Expression to match the desired connections; this can be anywhere from a full wildcard (`".*"`) to a specific connection UID, depending on the desired scope of the subscription.
-Topics are now automatically assigned by IOManager as the string representation of DataType.
+Topics are automatically assigned by IOManager as the string representation of DataType.

-* The `topic` argument has been removed from `SenderConcept<T>::send`

 * `appfwk` will give DAQModules a list of `appfwk::app::ConnectionReference` objects, which associate a "name" to connection UIDs.
 Methods in `DAQModuleHelper.hpp` take DAQModule configuration objects and extract specific UIDs for given names.
 ```C++